 Suggested Number of CPUs per Server (each for IIS and DB)

-For any number of endpoints reporting into the Console, at least 16GB of RAM are recommended for both the IIS server and the Database server.
+For any number of endpoints reporting into the Console, at least 16GB of RAM are recommended for the IIS server and 32GB for the Database server.
 SQL Express is only capable of utilizing 1GB of RAM, so SQL Server Standard Edition or higher must be used in production environments.
 The suggested amount of RAM can be estimated using the "Identity Finder Console Database Sizing Tool" attached to this article.

 Database Disk Space